akshitgoyal/ContainyJS/README.md

 For detailed documentation and to explore more cool features, please visit [API Documentation.](https://containyjs.herokuapp.com/docs/api) To see more examples and use cases, visit [the examples page.](https://containyjs.herokuapp.com/example.html)

-**Direct Link to API Documentation:** https://containyjs.herokuapp.com/docs/api
+## Direct Link to API Documentation: https://containyjs.herokuapp.com/docs/api

+For any feedback or improvments, don't hesitate to reach out at goyalakshit.ag@gmail.com